mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 # SQLite Index Visualization: Search

-In the previous [post](/articles/2024/sqlite-index-visualization-structure/), I explained how I learned to pull data from SQLite Indexes and make it visual.
+In the previous [post](/articles/2024/sqlite-index-visualization-structure/), I explained how I learned to extract data from SQLite Indexes and make it visual.
 This time, I'll try to show what a search inside an Index looks like.

 ## How does SQLite search within an Index?